EMDR Therapy: Healing Beyond Words

 Do I have to talk about everything?
 I was once told during my training that, “the mind moves quicker than the mouth”.
 No, EMDR doesn’t require you to tell every detail.
 You will only need to hold the memory in your mind while the bilateral stimulation helps your brain do the processing work without needing to narrate every detail out loud.

 Will EMDR work for me if talk therapy hasn’t?
-Many of my clients across Ohio, particularly those in the busy Cleveland area, find that the structured and in-depth EMDR sessions provided the relief they haven’t found elsewhere, some even after years of therapy.
+Many of my clients find that the structured and in-depth EMDR sessions provided the relief they haven’t found elsewhere, some even after years of therapy.

 Learn more about the global standards and research of this method at EMDRIA: What is EMDR Therapy?